Welcome to Elf Owls

 Practice spellings everyday.

-Our Topics for Summer Term
+Our Topics for Spring Term

-Numeracy: Addition and subtraction, money, shapes, sequences
+Numeracy: Addition and subtraction, money, shape and measure.

-P.E: We follow the REAL P.E. scheme which covers the fundamental movement skills: agility, balance and co-ordination
+P.E: We follow the REAL P.E. scheme which covers the fundamental movement skills: agility, balance and co-ordination.

-Music: Music Express
+Music: Music Express.

 You can find a full overview of the year under the curriculum tab.